-What is Breeze has Talent all about?Breeze has Talent is a talent competition for young people aged between 8 – 18.
+Breeze has Talent is a talent competition for young people aged between 8 – 18.
 Now in its 13th year, Breeze has Talent has given almost 1,000 children and young people in Leeds the chance to shine and, for many winners, a stepping stone to greater things.
 Breeze has Talent has also become a regular point of call for the organisers of Britain’s Got Talent, The X Factor and now The Voice Kids UK.

 Our aim is to provide a nurturing environment for those young people who enter the competition and although there are only three prizes our aim is for everyone who enters to feel like a winner.

-What are the prizes?The winner of Breeze has Talent will perform live on stage at the Leeds Christmas Lights switch on!
+The winner of Breeze has Talent will get opportunities to perform across the city!
 The winners will also receive prizes worth £300* – the 2nd Place act will receive prizes worth £200* – and the 3rd Place act will receive prizes worth £100*.